decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 **Technical details and examples [here](https://github.com/decentraland/adr/blob/main/docs/ADR-42-third-party-assets-integration.md#third-party-resolver).**

+In the next sub-sections we'll provide an explanation on how to build the mentioned API by using an implementation example of the many possible ones.

 ### Endpoint `@GET /registry/:registry-id/address/:address/assets`

 If you've followed the steps to create a new collection and the steps to either edit the item's id or URN or to create items in bulk, you already have: